 But how much of a difference in quality is to be expected when considering different brands of martial arts sparring equipment?

 At the end of the day, the purpose of this equipment is protection, so going too cheap won’t always provide the level of required protection when getting involved in contact sparring, nor is it likely to last that long.

-Having said that, some of the more professional-quality brands of karate gloves often seem a bit on the expensive side to some karate kids (or maybe their parents) who may only see this as a hobby, but are essential to anyone competing or training in the sport at higher levels.
+Having said that, some of the more professional-quality brands of kids karate gloves often seem a bit on the expensive side to some karate kids (or maybe their parents) who may only see this as a hobby, but are essential to anyone competing or training in the sport at higher levels.